Fruita, Colorado: Geography

-Fruita is located 4514 ft above sea level in the high desert climate zone on the Colorado Plateau.
+Fruita is located in the high desert climate zone on the Colorado Plateau.
 Surrounding the city limits is the Colorado River, the Colorado National Monument and the Book Cliffs range which extends west into the state of Utah north of Interstate 70.

 At the 2020 United States census, the city had a total area of 21.193 km2 including 0.754 km2 of water.